 Australian Rural Capital Limited is an asset management business based in Australia.
-Australian Rural Capital shares (ARC) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.32 – an increase of 3.23% over the previous week. and has a market cap (total outstanding shares value) of $14.9 million.
+Australian Rural Capital shares (ARC) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars. and has a market cap (total outstanding shares value) of $14.9 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Australian Rural Capital

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the Australian Securities Exchange (ASX).
 Our table below can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, like your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.

 - Search for Australian Rural Capital.
 Find the share by name or ticker symbol: ARC.
 Research its history to confirm it's a solid investment against your financial goals.

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until Australian Rural Capital reaches your desired price.
 To spread out your risk, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.

 - Decide on how many to buy.
 At today's price, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.

 - Check in on your investment.
 Congratulations, you own a part of Australian Rural Capital.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
 You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.